hneth/riskyr/_app/README.md

----
-title: "Readme"
----

 ### The `riskyr` Shiny app

-An interactive application that provides transparent representations of common risk literacy measures.
+An interactive application that communicates and explains common risk literacy measures by providing transparent representations.

 The app is written in [R Shiny](https://shiny.rstudio.com/) and allows using the `riskyr` toolbox without any need for coding.